tiny2n/CropperView/README.md

 CropperView
 =============

-It is Cropper View Lib.
+It is Cropper View Control.

 You can support multiple rect areas.
 You can move each of corners.